How Paul Worked to Overcome Slavery

 Onesimus was a slave.
 His master Philemon was a Christian.
 Onesimus had evidently run away from Colossae (Colossians 4:9) to Rome where Paul, in prison, had led him to faith in Jesus.
 Now he was sending Onesimus back to Philemon.
 This letter tells Philemon how to receive Onesimus.

 In the process, Paul does at least 11 things that work together to undermine slavery.

-1. Paul draws attention to Philemon’s love for all the saints.
+1/.
+Paul draws attention to Philemon’s love for all the saints.
 “I hear of your love and of the faith that you have toward the Lord Jesus and for all the saints” (1:5).
-This puts Philemon’s relation with Onesimus (now one of the saints) under the banner of love, not just commerce.
+This puts Philemon’s relationship with Onesimus (now one of the saints) under the banner of love, not just commerce.